swarajjena/facial-emotion-recognition/README.md

 ## Abstraction
 This project aims to recognize facial expression with CNN implemented by Keras.
-I also implement a real-time module which can real-time capture user's face through webcam steaming called by opencv.
+<br />I also implement a real-time module which can real-time capture user's face through webcam steaming called by opencv.
-OpenCV cropped the face it detects from the original frames and resize the cropped images to 48x48 grayscale image, Then take them as inputs of deep leanring model.
+<br />OpenCV cropped the face it detects from the original frames and resize the cropped images to 48x48 grayscale image,
+<br />Then take them as inputs of deep leanring model.

 ## Dataset
 [fer2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) is the dataset I chose, which is anounced in Kaggle competition in 2013.

 ### Requirements
-####NumPy
+<br />NumPy
-####Tensorflow r1.1
+<br />Tensorflow r1.1
-####Keras 2
+<br />Keras 2
-####OpenCV2
+<br />OpenCV2

 ###Predict